-Connecticut Audubon Society Bafflin Sanctuary is a 1.5 mile point-to-point trail located near Pomfret Center, CT.
+Connecticut Audubon Society Bafflin Sanctuary is a 1.5 mile point-to-point trail located near Pomfret Center, Connecticut.
 The trail is rated as moderate and primarily used for hiking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This is a great series of inter-connecting trails in Pomfret Connecticut that have multiple entrances quiet and parking areas.
 These trails crisscross through open farmland, and over multiple streams by means of well maintained bridges.

 This is a VERY EASY trail.
 I live in the area and walk this fairly regularly when I don't want to drive to hike.
 Not too much to see, but a decent walk.